krishna910918/Profile-ReactApp/README.md

-Instruction to run the code :
+Instructions to run the code :

 1. Firstly download the zip file and extract the code.
 2. Then go to the source directory through console or command line.